Student Research Competition : Call for Participation

 Preparing Your Student Research Competition Submission

 A submission to the Student Research Competition should describe recently completed or ongoing student research in any of the topic areas covered by CHI.
-Even if the research was completed under the supervision of a supervisor, the submission must be authored by the student alone (no co-authors - even other students - are allowed).
+Even if the research was completed under the supervision of a supervisor, the submission must be authored by the graduate student alone (no co-authors - even other graduate students - are allowed).
+For undergraduate students, a group of undergraduate students who worked together on a project can submit the research with all their names on it, but all students must be undergraduates and the faculty advisor cannot be listed as an author.
 Submissions should be original work that is neither in submission elsewhere nor already published in CHI or another conference or journal.

 Students should submit a camera-ready non-anonymized paper (6 pages maximum) written in the Extended Abstracts format along with a poster.
 Submissions not meeting the page limit or formatting requirements will be automatically disqualified.